bytedance/Elkeid/README.md

 ByteDance-HIDS comprises three major components：
 * **ByteDance-HIDS Agent, co-worked with ByteDance-HIDS Driver**, is the game-changer for the Data Collection market.
 It works at both Kernel and User Space of Linux System, providing rich data flow with much better performance.
 * **ByteDance-HIDS Server** provides Service-Discovery for the production environment of up to millions of agents.
 The Server also supports primary data formatting along with rules distribution for the Agent.
-* **HUB** provides high-performance, lightweight, and stateless alert generation with data manipulation to analyze the rich data flow.
+* **ByteDance-HIDS HUB** provides high-performance, lightweight, and stateless alert generation with data manipulation to analyze the rich data flow.

 Now we are more than happy to announce the open-source of ByteDance-HIDS Agent and ByteDance-HIDS Driver.
 We decided to strengthen the Defense Community with our game-changing technology.
 Due to the lack of rule engine and detection functions, ByteDance-HIDS Agent and Driver doesn't provide all HIDS capability on its own.
 However, it is a tremendous Host-Information-Collect-Agent that could be easily integrated with current HIDS/NIDS/XDR solutions on the market.
 ByteDance-HIDS Agent and ByteDance-HIDS Driver together advance solutions on the market in four major areas.